think-cell/wg21/P3429-reflection-header-dependencies.md

 We therefore propose that `<meta>` should minimize standard library dependencies.
 In this paper, we exhaustively enumerate every dependency it has and suggest an alternative.
-Note that we are not proposing to force the implementation to avoid standard library dependencies in their implementations.
-We are just making it possible for them to do so.
+Note that we are not proposing to force the implementation to avoid standard library dependencies in their implementations; we are just making it possible for them to do so.

-All wording in this paper is relative to [@P2996].
+In general, we hope that this would lead to more awareness when designing language support library features and treat them differently from the rest of the standard library.
+Ideally, a standard library facility that requires compiler support should not use a standard library facility that does not, yet it unnecessary bloats the language support subset of the standard library.
+We hope that this paper provides precedence for a future LEWG policy to that effect.

 # Implementation experience